stackforge/occi-os/README.md

 There is further documentation on [setting up your development environment in the wiki](https://github.com/tmetsch/occi-os/wiki/DevEnv).

+#Versioning

+The general naming scheme for the Python eggs is:

+* openstackocci - for the latest and greatest
+* openstackocci-\<openstack release name\> - for OpenStack release specific stable releases

 # Deployment using Puppet
 This library can be integrated using puppet as a configuration management tool.
 See [this blog post for more details](http://www.cloudcomp.ch/2012/09/automating-occi-installations/).